IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

     2. The columns of R and S must be ordered so that the order of attributes is the same for both relations before we compute the union, intersection or difference.

 Chapter 2.4.5 Projection
-  - The projection operator is used to produce from a relation R a new relation that has only some of R’s columns.
+  - The projection operator is used to produce from a relation R a new relation that has only some of R's columns.
   - π(A1, A2, A3 ...
 An)(R) is a relation that has only columns for attributes A1, A2, A3 ...
 An of R.

 Chapter 2.4.6 Selection
-  - The selection operator, applied to a relation R, produces a new relation with a subset of R’s tuples.
+  - The selection operator, applied to a relation R, produces a new relation with a subset of R's tuples.
   - σ(c)(R)
   - σ(length > 2 AND Color = 'red')(R)